standardholdingsllc/algobet/ARCHITECTURE.md

 - Stores prices by `{platform, marketId, outcomeId}` key
 - Automatically tracks price age for staleness detection
 - Separate storage for live scores (SX.bet only)
 - **Multi-process behavior**: Each process maintains its own cache and WS connections.
-For multi-container deployments, run a dedicated live-arb worker with `LIVE_ARB_WORKER=true`.
+For multi-container deployments, run a dedicated live-arb worker via `npm run live-arb-worker`.

 Key methods:
 - `updateLivePrice(update)`: Called by WS handlers to push new prices